drfisheye/tuyable.net/README.md

 # Tuyable.NET

 A C# library for communicating with Tuya BLE devices, though as for now really only the Smart Dot device by Petoneer (and other brandnames).
+Since that's the only one I own and needed code for.

 ## Features